adamsappletech/adamsappletech.github.io/_posts/2022-10-13-my-favorite-keyboard-case.md

 excerpt_separator: <!--more-->
 ---

 My iPad Pro 2018 is still going strong.
 It has been an incredible device with its beautiful screen, fast processor, and Apple Pencil 2.
 When Apple enabled touchpad support, new possibilities opened up to turn the iPad into a laptop replacement.
-There have been many keyboard case options available for the iPad over the years, but few have checked all of my boxes.
-I want a keyboard case with the following capabilities:
+There have been many keyboard case options available for the iPad over the years, but few have checked all of my boxes. <!--more--> I want a keyboard case with the following capabilities:

 - lightweight
 - comfortable keyboard with a laptop-like typing experience